Dostoevskey/sylenium/README.md

 import the project into intellij install lombok intellij plugin and enable annotation-processing in intellij (important) install the allure command line tool for reporting capabilities (important)

+Allure can be installed on mac using homebrew -> brew install allure or via downloading on windows and adding the /bin directory to your PATH variables

 ```

 ---